dudiharush/youtube-playlist-nx-app/README.md

 installation steps:

-1. add your youtube api key to: apps\playlist-apps\src\keys.ts in "EnterKeyHere".
+1. add your youtube api key to: apps\playlist-app\src\keys.ts in "EnterKeyHere".

 2. run npm install from the project directory.